MatthewKowalski/learn-xcode-and-swift/Todoey/README.md

 * **Nil-Coalescing Operator**
   * Handles the possibility of an optional being `nil` in one line
-  * From the [Swift Docs](https://docs.swift.org/swift-book/LanguageGuide/BasicOperators.html), this operator is essentially shorthand for a ternary operator that is handling options
+  * From the [Swift Docs](https://docs.swift.org/swift-book/LanguageGuide/BasicOperators.html), this operator is essentially shorthand for a ternary operator that is handling optionals
   * **Example:**
   ```swift
   // Ternary Operator